 Join several charging networks

 Early on, I had expected to simply use my credit card to charge on the road.
-Not so much: While new chargers can accept credit cards, many older chargers are designed to use a charging network RFID card.
+Not so much: While new chargers can accept credit cards, many older chargers are designed to only accept a charging network RFID card.
 On top of that, the card from one network generally won’t work in another, and there are a lot of different charging networks.

 Don’t stress over road trip charging costs